Smartlogic-Semaphore-Limited/docker-examples/README.md

 # docker-examples
-Repositories containing examples building docker images and containers for Semaphore
+Repository with examples of building docker images and containers for Semaphore 5.